-Those responsible for an enhanced duty premises or qualifying public events must:
+Those responsible for an enhanced duty premises or qualifying public event must:

-If enhanced duty premises and qualifying public events do not comply with these requirements, the regulator will be able to issue a maximum fixed penalty of the higher of £18 million or 5 per cent of worldwide revenue.
+If Enhanced Tier premises and qualifying public events do not comply with these requirements, the Regulator can issue compliance notices, and should non-compliance continue will be able to issue a maximum fixed penalty of the higher of £18 million or 5 per cent of worldwide revenue.